Register a Domain

 Here are a few tip and tricks to get your creative juices flowing or give a little help if the most perfect domain name is already taken:

-1. Then search Google for your particular niche or blog topic.
+1. Then search for your particular niche or blog topic.
 See what domain names are already being used.
 Do you see any you like?

 2. Now make a list of all the names you think might be available, then visit Thesaurus.com and fins synonyms for all the names you wrote domain.
 This step should almost double your initial list.